Étienne Dormoy

-Étienne Dormoy (10 February 1885, in Vandoncourt, France – 28 February 1959, in San Diego, USA) was an aeronautical engineer and a designer of aircraft.
+Étienne Dormoy (10 February 1885, in Vandoncourt, France – 28 February 1959, in San Diego, US) was an aeronautical engineer and a designer of aircraft.

 Biography

 Etienne Dormoy graduated in 1906 as an electrical engineer from Institut industriel du Nord (École Centrale de Lille, France).
 He worked as an aircraft designer for Deperdussin (Deperdussin Monocoque (SPAD)) in France.

 He met Harold D. Kantner in France in 1913.
-He was then seconded to Maximilian Schmitt Aeroplane & Motor Works (Paterson, NJ), wherein he designed the first monocoque fuselage aircraft produced in USA.
-With this monoplane, Harold D. Kantner won the NY Times race on 4 April 1914.
-The aircraft was re-engineered as a biplane with a 100 hp engine and tested for military applications at San Diego, CA.
+He was then seconded to Maximilian Schmitt Aeroplane & Motor Works (Paterson, New Jersey), wherein he designed the first monocoque fuselage aircraft produced in the US.
+With this monoplane, Harold D. Kantner won the New York Times race on 4 April 1914.
+The aircraft was re-engineered as a biplane with a 100 hp engine and tested for military applications at San Diego, California.

-Dormoy returned to France at the beginning of World War I, working for SPAD.
-In 1917, he joined the French industry delegation in the United States for SPAD technology transfer to Curtiss Aeroplane and Motor Company at Elmwood (Buffalo, NY).
+Dormoy returned to France at the beginning of World War I, working for the Société Pour L'Aviation et ses Dérivés (SPAD).
+In 1917, he joined the French industry delegation in the United States for SPAD technology transfer to Curtiss Aeroplane and Motor Company at Elmwood (Buffalo, New York).